Space Disco Cowboy? Couples ditch traditional wedding dress codes in favor of out-there themes

 Wright, 35, remains frustrated.
 The wedding of a college classmate had a “smart, but not too smart casual” dress code.

-Renée Strauss, co-founder and CEO of the destination wedding planning company Wedaways in Beverly Hills, California, said wacky dress codes come down to couples striving to make their nuptials custom and unique.
+Emily Coyne, founder of Emily Coyne Events based in San Francisco, said wacky dress codes come down to couples striving to make their nuptials custom and unique.

 “The key is making sure there’s communication behind the dress code.
 Don’t just confuse guests,” she said.

-Note: This story was first published on June 28, 2023.
-It was updated on July 2, 2023, to correct the attribution of several comments to Emily Coyne, not Renée Strauus.